 Key Skills

-- Well-versed in security tools, practices, and common methods of hacking to ensure the utmost protection of business networks
+• Well-versed in application security solutions, practices such as penetration tests, and common methods of hacking to ensure the utmost protection of business networks

-- Knowledgeable in how network systems work, and how environmental or operational changes impact it
+• Knowledgeable in how network systems work (including mobile devices), and how environmental or operational changes impact it

 Quick Facts